Paul McLean (Australian footballer)

 Paul McLean (born 1 January 1965) is a former Australian rules footballer who played 1 game for Fitzroy in the Victorian Football League (VFL) in 1987.
 He was recruited by Fitzroy from Melbourne during the 1986 season.

 He is the brother of Glenn McLean, who played for Melbourne and Collingwood, and the son of Tom McLean, who played for Melbourne and North Melbourne.
+Paul is the father of Sydney Swans player Hayden McLean.